-By the end of this Siam – Burma railway completion about 12,000 PoWs and nearly 1,00,000 romushas had lost their lives!
-There is also a note that there is no account registered about many romushas and hence their death was also not noted down!
-Especially the Tamils and few other Asians.
-The Death count could be much more than what is shown in these accounts..
+By the end of this Siam – Burma railway completion, about 12,000 PoWs and nearly 1,00,000 romushas lost their lives.
+Many Romushas had no accounts of their deaths, especially the Tamils and few other Asians.
+It is believed that the Death count could be much more than what is shown in these accounts.

 Death Railway Tour – Kanchanaburi

 The Erawan waterfalls and half-day tour of Death railway were planned for the next day.

 The death railway tour consists of the Thom Krasae Cave and the train tour through the Tham Krasae Bridge.
 The majority of the railway line passes by the side of the Khwae Noi River, known as River Kwai in English.
 And at one section just before the Kanchanaburi station, the railway line goes through a bridge crossing the river.
 This is the famous Bridge on the River Kwai section.

 However, this Bridge was damaged by bombing during the war, but a section of the remnant size was preserved at the Museum.
 I am pretty not sure whether it is the Hellfire pass museum or the Kanchanaburi one.

 The Bridge was repaired later, and one can see the difference in the portion between what was made then and later.

 It was around 3 pm when we arrived at the Thom Krasae cave.